ButterFrameworkTeam/ButterFramework/README.md

 So everyone can code and script.
 I just made that more easier to do.
 You can now make your website easily!

-ButterFramework is written in HTML5, CSS and JavaScript.
+ButterFramework is written in HTML5, CSS3 and JavaScript.

 ====================
 # FAQ